 JC: Being a freelancer or entrepreneur means living outside of our comfort zone much of the time.
 How did you get past doing something that made you feel uncomfortable?

 KA: Since there are two of us, we help empower each other to take leaps and live outside of our comfort zones.
 As artists, we make work that is personally driven, so we often experience discomfort, have to overcome creative blocks, and put ourselves out there.
 But there are certainly times when we have to follow our intuition and dive head-first into unchartered business waters, such as negotiations, and networking.
 By diving in, we have lost (most of) that fear and discomfort.
 If it feels uncomfortable, we know that we’ll probably learn something from the experience.

 JC: It’s natural to hit a plateau in any process, whether it’s losing weight, getting in shape, or improving your business.
 Did you experience that and if so, how did you overcome it?

 KA: We find hitting plateaus to be natural, and when it happens we immediately take a bird’s eye view on everything to regain perspective and analyze what works and what doesn’t.
 Something can always be improved.

 JC: There are lots of ways one can approach building a better business.
 How did you know when you were on the right track with an idea or course of action?

 Using our talents to help our clients tell their stories is extremely gratifying for us.
-For example, we are currently working with a talented artist and interior designer who was in dire need of crafting her message online, in writing and in person.
-She will soon have a gorgeous site to point to and say: “this is all of my work in one place, telling my story as a unique creative individual.”
+For example, we are currently working with a talented artist and interior designer who was in dire need of crafting her message online, in writing, and in person.
+She will soon have a gorgeous site to point to and say: “This is all of my work in one place, telling my story as a uniquely creative individual.”

 JC: How did your working relationship and respective strengths help you take action?